 Section 2: monitor and optimize Google Ads

 10. Test, optimize and experiment

 After your campaign goes live, you need to continuously try out new variations of your ads to find out which one works best.

-There are lots of different ways to test your ad copy and images to see what really works best.
+There are various ways to test your ad copy and images to see what works best.
 To start, test your ad copy by creating two ads with the same message but different images.
 If you get one response and the other gets none, you know which image is better for your ad.
 Next, test the copy versus the image using multiple types of images, such as text-only versus a photo with text, or text-only versus a video.
 Another good way to test your ad is to compare the results of a mobile-friendly ad and an older version of your site.

 - Use a different headline for your ad.